 Update: The Vehicle Engineering department worked with numerous stakeholders and peer departments, including SWA, to finalize the request for proposals (RFP) for the design of Type 10 Green Line cars and to capture all key accessibility considerations.
 The RFP was released in December 2019.
-Proposals from numerous vehicle manufacturers were received in August 2021 and evaluated by MBTA selection committees; the following year, a contract to manufacture 102 new vehicles was awarded to CAF USA, Inc. Vehicle design is currently in progress.
+Proposals from numerous vehicle manufacturers were received in August 2021 and evaluated by MBTA selection committees; the following year, a contract to manufacture 102 new vehicles was awarded to CAF USA, Inc.

+Vehicle design is in process and a mockup of the Operator's cab was delivered for evaluation.
 Four pilot cars are expected for delivery in spring 2026, with production and delivery of the remaining cars starting in spring 2027.
 Additional vehicles are available within the contract terms in the event that they are required to support future service needs.